 The Guadalupe RFPG opted to take an inclusive approach to the evaluation and recommendation process.
 If an FME, FMS, or FMP met TWDB requirements, was aligned with the Guadalupe FPR's flood mitigation and floodplain management goals, and seemed reasonable, the planning group included it in the regional plan.
 A summary of the FMEs, FMSs, and FMPs recommended in this regional flood plan is found in Table ES-4, Table ES-5, and Table ES-6.
 For more detailed information about each individual action, see Chapter 5.
-In total, the RFPG worked with local communities to identify, evaluate, and recommend 163 flood studies (evaluations), 54 flood projects, and 5 regional flood strategies.
+In total, the RFPG worked with local communities to identify, evaluate, and recommend 138 flood studies (evaluations), 28 flood projects, and 5 regional flood strategies.

 The Guadalupe RFPG evaluated the overall impacts of the Regional Flood Plan, not only to areas at risk of flooding, structures and populations in the floodplain and number of low water crossings, but also water supply, the environment, agriculture, recreational resources, water quality, erosion, sedimentation, and navigation.
-The recommended flood projects would provide for the removal of 1,376 structures from .2% annual chance flood risk, providing protection to approximately 2,493 people, a reduction in flood risk for an additional 10,396 structures currently at 1% annual chance flood risk, the removal of 18 low water crossings from 1% annual chance flood risk, as well as additional benefits for higher frequency events.
-The flood studies recommended in this plan would provide updated data and information for the region and include planning activities for at least 111 future flood projects.
+The recommended flood projects would provide for the removal of 1,044 structures from flood risk, protecting approximately 1,566 people, provide for a reduction in flood risk for an additional 9,924 structures, and eliminate or reduce flood risk at 17 low water crossings.
+The flood studies recommended in this plan would provide updated data and information for the region and include planning activities for 95 future flood projects.
 The flood strategies recommended in this plan would advance the region's capabilities and involvement in public outreach, floodplain management, and flood preparedness.
 There are no known negative impacts from any of the recommended flood risk reduction actions on any of these areas.
 For more detailed information on the impact and contribution of this Regional Flood Plan, see Chapter 6.